apache/beam-site/src/_posts/2017-03-16-python-sdk-release.md

 The Python SDK incorporates all of the main concepts of the Beam model, including ParDo, GroupByKey, Windowing, and others.
 It features extensible IO APIs for writing bounded sources and sinks, and provides built-in implementation for reading and writing Text, Avro, and TensorFlow record files, as well as connectors to Google BigQuery and Google Cloud Datastore.

-There are two runners capable of executing pipelines written with the Python SDK today: [Direct Runner](https://beam.apache.org/documentation/runners/direct/) and [Dataflow Runner](https://beam.apache.org/documentation/runners/dataflow/).
-These runners are currently limited to batch only execution.
+There are two runners capable of executing pipelines written with the Python SDK today: [Direct Runner](https://beam.apache.org/documentation/runners/direct/) and [Dataflow Runner](https://beam.apache.org/documentation/runners/dataflow/), both of which are currently limited to batch execution only.
 Upcoming features will shortly bring the benefits of the Python SDK to additional runners.

 ## Try the Apache Beam Python SDK

 If you would like to try out the Python SDK, a good place to start is the [Quickstart](https://beam.apache.org/get-started/quickstart-py/).
-After that, you can take a look at additional [examples](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples), and deep dive into the [API reference](https://beam.apache.org/documentation/sdks/pydoc/).
+After that, you can take a look at additional [examples](https://github.com/apache/beam/tree/v0.6.0/sdks/python/apache_beam/examples), and deep dive into the [API reference](https://beam.apache.org/documentation/sdks/pydoc/).

 Let’s take a look at a quick example together.
 First, install the `apache-beam` package from PyPI and start your Python interpreter.